 - > 1 July 2022, Minister for COVID-19 Response - > 1 February 2023, Minister for Health as the COVID-19 Response portfolio was disestablished and integrated into the Health portfolio - > 31 March 2023, responsibility transferred to the Minister of Customs.

 As at 30 June 2023 the responsible Minister was Hon Jo Luxton.

 Border-related ministerial portfolios

-- > Minister of Health

-- > Minister for Biosecurity

-- > Minister of Immigration

-- > Minister of Transport

-- > Minister of Tourism

-- > Minister of Foreign Affairs

-- > Minister of Customs
+- > Minister of Health - > Minister for Biosecurity - > Minister of Transport > Minister of Tourism - > Minister of Foreign Affairs > Minister of Customs